Do you own all of these essential home tools?

 Torch

-If you need to repair or plumb copper pipe, you’ll use a torch to sweat the copper pipes.
+If you need to repair or plumb copper pipes, you'll use a torch to sweat the copper pipes.
 Another use for a torch can be loosening a frozen bolt on something like a vehicle.
-It’s also a badass way to roast marshmallows!
+It's also a badass way to roast marshmallows!

 Leather Tool Belt